 Not all bacteria are capable of taking up DNA from the surrounding environment.
 Such bacteria are made artificially competent.
 This is achieved by using chemicals and electrical pulses.

 - Chemicals- The cells are chilled and made permeable in the presence of calcium phosphate.
 They are then incubated with the DNA and provided with a heat shock treatment that causes the DNA to enter the cells.

 - Electroporation- The bacterial cells are subjected to electrical pulses to make them permeable and cause the DNA to enter into the cells.

 How to Identify Transformed Cells?

-The bacteria are grown on an agar medium with antibiotic ampicillin to check for transformed cells.
+The bacteria are grown on an agar medium with antibiotics to check for transformed cells.
 Only the bacteria containing the antibiotic resistance gene will grow in the presence of antibiotic.
 The cells that survive and grow are transformed cells.
 The others are non-transformed.

 Also Read: E.coli